FAQ - Instructors

 Can I match a student’s comments with their answers to other questions?

 Yes.
-One of the report options is "Raw Data" which is in Excel format.
-This file contains record level data for each respondent including comments.
-You can use this file to match a student's comments with how he/she answered the other questions.
-Please note that there is NO identifying information for any respondent.
+One of the report options is ’Raw Data’ which is in Excel format.
+This file contains record level data for each respondent including comments, so you can match a student’s comments with how he/she answered the other questions.
+Please note that there is NO identifying information for any respondent, so you will not be able to identify which student sumitted each response.

 Results for all evaluations will be available after the deadline for grade submission each term.
 Instructors will be notified via e-mail when the reports are available.